sm52/cse15l-lab-reports/lab-report-2-week-4.md

 As we can see line 21-23 helps us fix the bug.

-We saw that putting an image link was a failure-inducing input, therefore our sympton of that input was something different from what we expected.
+We saw that putting an image link was a failure-inducing input, therefore our symptom of that input was something different from what we expected.
 We expected just one link and instead got two, therefore to fix the bug we added an if-statement to rule out all weird links that we could have.

 ### 2) Second Bug: Printing Extras

 The second thing we noticed was that we were printing extra links.
-Out failure - input was when we wanted to print multiple links, and our symptom was that we were getting one too many links.
+Out failure-inducing input was when we wanted to print multiple links, and our symptom was that we were getting one too many links.
 This symptom showed up when we inputed the if-statement for the images.

 [Link to test-file4.md](test-file4.md)